nwtime/ntpwww/content/en/archives/4.2.4-series/ntpdate.md

 <dt><tt>-t _timeout_</tt></dt>

 Specify the maximum time waiting for a server response as the value _timeout_, in seconds and fraction.
-The value is is rounded to a multiple of 0.2 seconds.
+The value is rounded to a multiple of 0.2 seconds.
 The default is 1 second, a value suitable for polling across a LAN.

 <dt><tt>-u</tt></dt>